Tumunu/CrossPromo/README.md

 ## What are the plans for the future?!
 The roadmap is clear and (relatively) simple:
 * Colors from hex strings, as well as from objects.
-* Cleanup of code to allow for smoother handling of non-existant null properties.
 * Editing of cross_promo.json via a GUI-based application, instead of by text editor.

 ## (in)Frequently asked questions!!